 Spanish, Angolan rivals reach deal over Portuguese bank

-LISBON, Portugal (AP) — The Lisbon stock exchange suspended trading in shares in Banco Portugues do Investimento as the market awaited details Monday of a takeover agreement between the bank's Spanish and Angolan shareholders.
+LISBON, Portugal (AP) — The Lisbon stock exchange has suspended trading in shares in Banco Portugues do Investimento as the market awaits details of an agreement between the bank's Spanish and Angolan shareholders over their stakes.

 Spain's Caixabank, S.A., which owns 44 percent of the Portuguese bank, has for more than a year been negotiating to buy the 18.6 percent stake held by Angolan businesswoman Isabel dos Santos after European banking authorities ordered Portugal's second-largest listed bank to lower its exposure to Angola.

-Banco BPI, as the bank is known, said in a statement late Sunday its two major shareholders had clinched a deal, with details being made public in coming days.
+Banco BPI said in a statement late Sunday its two major shareholders had clinched a deal, with details being made public in coming days.

-Caixabank is widely expected to launch a bid for other BPI shares it doesn't own in the latest move toward consolidation in the Iberian banking sector, which is being encouraged by European supervisors keen to strengthen the industry.
-The International Monetary Fund said this month the Portuguese banking sector is "hobbled by low profitability and poor asset quality."
+Caixabank is widely expected to launch a bid for other shares it doesn't own in the latest move toward consolidation in the Iberian banking sector.